gilmore606/ure/README.md

 To get started with URE, clone the repo and take a look at the included ExampleGame package.
 We do not yet provide a jar; coming soon.

+If you're excited about URE and would like to start trying it out in its early state, we would welcome your feedback and be happy to work with you to get features implemented to help you achieve your roguelike dream.

 ## API Documentation